freezernick/iq_blog/README.md

  **Submodules**
 - iq_blog_comments
-Integration of comment Module
+Integration of comment module including a base comment type (iq_blog_post_comment) and an answer type (iq_blog_post_comment_answer).
-Base configuration

 - iq_blog_like_dislike
-Integration of Like / Disklike button (Taken from https://www.drupal.org/project/like_dislike) Additional FieldFormatter Plugin to only show Like button, without dislike funciton
+Integration of Like / Disklike button (Taken from https://www.drupal.org/project/like_dislike).
+Additional FieldFormatter Plugin to only show Like button, without dislike funciton.
+This module automatically installs the iq_like_dislike field to the iq_blog_post content type.

+- iq_blog_like_dislike_comment
+This module automatically installs the iq_like_dislike field to the iq_blog_post_comment comment type.

+- iq_blog_like_dislike_comment_answer
+This module automatically installs the iq_blog_post_comment_answer field to the iq_blog_post_comment comment type.

 ## Installation